 - March 10–11, 2022

-- At Brigham Young University on March 10 and at the Assembly Hall in Salt Lake City on March 11
+- March 10 @ Brigham Young University in Provo; March 11 @ the Temple Square Assembly Hall in Salt Lake City

 The Department of Church History and Doctrine at Brigham Young University together with the Church History Department of The Church of Jesus Christ of Latter-day Saints announce the 2022 Church History Symposium to be held on March 10–11, 2022.
 The symposium will convene at Brigham Young University on March 10 and at the Assembly Hall in Salt Lake City on March 11.
 Keynote speakers include Elder Gerrit W. Gong, Quorum of the Twelve Apostles, The Church of Jesus Christ of Latter-day Saints, and Sarah Barringer Gordon, University of Pennsylvania Professor of Constitutional Law and History.